ortus-docs/coldbox-docs/for-newbies/60-minute-quick-start/adding-a-model.md

 ```

 {% hint style="warning" %}
-You need to restart the application to see the changes.
-Whenever you edit a model, a server restart will be needed.
-You can achieve it using the command `server restart` via CommandBox.
+Note: If your models are `singletons`, they will persist for the life-span of your ColdFusion application.
+To see code changes for singletons, you have to reinit the framework by using the `?fwreinit={password}` Url action or via CommandBox using `coldbox reinit`.
 Please check out the API Docs to discover CommandBox:
 [https://apidocs.ortussolutions.com/commandbox/4.5.0/index.html]
 {% endhint %}